Stryker (1983 film): Reception

 The Monthly Film Bulletin gave the film a negative review: "Workaday, predictable, edited to the bone, Stryker is very much a New World yarn.
 It cruises on automatic pilot from the first frame to the last."

 Variety described the film as a: "Grade-D imitation of "The Road Warrior...'Stryker' offers little for today's action audience."

 The Pittsburgh Press called the film "revolting in every way."

 The review described Howard R. Cohen's script as "insane" and leading man Steve Sandor as "ugly", as well as a "combination imitation of Indiana Jones and Mad Max", and that director Santiago's shots "rarely match, making for sloppy editing and enervating tedium".

-In Phil Hardy's book Science Fiction (1984), a review compared to other Mad Max derivatives, noting it was "even more ridiculous than its Italian competitor I Nuovi Barbari (1983)", lamenting lamented that director Santiago "used to turn out at least halfway decent movies for Roger Corman's New World from his Filipino base including Fly Me, Savage! (both 1973), TNT Jackson (1975) and the like."
+A review in Phil Hardy's book Science Fiction (1984) compared it to other Mad Max derivatives, noting it was "even more ridiculous than its Italian competitor I Nuovi Barbari" and lamenting that director Santiago "used to turn out at least halfway decent movies for Roger Corman's New World from his Filipino base including Fly Me, Savage!, TNT Jackson and the like."